 Exams and Tests

-Your doctor will look at your skin.
+Your health care provider will look at your skin.
 Diagnosis is usually based on what the spots look like.

 Often, a person with this type of psoriasis has recently had a sore throat or upper respiratory infection.